NicoloMoretti/barracks/docs/scripting-guide.md

 #### Constants

-pre-processor constants can be defined in the global scope by doing
+Preprocessor's constants can be defined in the global scope by doing

 ```text